swong1267/fill_in_the_blanks/README.md

 #### BONUS:

-Edit your layout to have a custom, site wide, title (i.e., "Ian's Rails App!")
+- Edit your layout to have a custom, site wide, title (i.e., "Ian's Rails App!")
+- Add links for easy navigation between pages

 #### Your app should: